 Get your snack on with these spicy buffalo cauliflower wings – coated, breaded and baked, these cauliflower wings are then dipped in spicy homemade buffalo sauce.
 Served with vegan ranch dressing for an incredible plant-based snack.

-Not only does cauliflower provide healthier, whole food options for these common comfort foods, it also absorbs any flavor you give it.
-Let your imagination run wild!
+- Cauliflower – Crispy cauliflower has now been buzzing around for a handful of years as a popular vegan alternative to chicken.
+Not only does the cauliflower provide a healthy, whole food option, it also absorbs any flavor you give it.
 Beyond that, the texture is out of this world.
 With crispy battered skin and a melt-in-your-mouth buttery inside, crispy cauliflower is a game-changer.

 How to make Cauliflower Wings

-Once your chickpea flour/water mixture is made, the florets get completely submerged into the custard.
-The next step is coating the wings in the flour mixture.
-Transfer your flour mixture to a large ziplock bag and fill it with 4-5 florets a time.
+Submerge the florets first into the custard, making sure they are completely coated.
+Next, place your flour mixture in a large ziplock bag and fill it with 4-5 florets a time.
 Zip it closed and shake it up until the cauliflower wings are completely coated in that deliciously spiced flour.

 Now we have our skin!